 Our social workers and pastors, working in the Children’s Ministry Department, are out in the schools and villages every day developing relationships with parents, guardians, and school staff.
-Through these relationships we learn who the most vulnerable children are and then we work with the family to be available for sponsorship.
-As our staff interacts weekly with these children, they have opportunities to share the Gospel discipling the children and families along the way.
+Through these relationships we learn who the most vulnerable children are.
+Then we help the child and their family through the process of being added to ACM's sponsorship waiting list.
+This list prioritizes the children with the greatest need.
+As our staff interacts weekly with these children, they have opportunities to share the Gospel and disciple the children and families along the way.

 For $30 a month, you can be a sponsorship partner and provide a child with:

 ACM provides nearly 2,000 meals each school day.
 This works out to be almost half-a-million meals each year!
 ACM works with the local schools to provide lunch to the entire school where sponsored children are in attendance.
 Lunch is even open to preschool age children and nursing mothers.
 For many, this is the only adequate meal they receive each day and its importance reaches far beyond improving a child’s learning capabilities, attention, and attitude.
 This lunch also boosts a child’s immune system, encourages children to come to school, and influences parents to make school a priority.
 We have found when lunch is provided the daily school attendance rate increases by as much as 35%.

 To help this ministry be sustainable each partnering school has a garden.
 ACM plows the school gardens but the schools and parents are responsible for providing vegetables to help supplement the children’s lunches.
 This gives parents and families of the children a sense of pride and ownership while helping prevent dependency.